UK Vehicle Theft Statistics

 Of the 14 most favoured cars, most of them show a decrease in the number of thefts compared to 2009 theft rates.
 However, the big information is in the top 10, where all the companies showed at least a 25% drop in thefts.

 A Close Look at Producer Trends

-Fiat thefts decreased dramatically between 2009 and 2012, but then levelled out somewhat:
+Fiat thefts decreased dramatically between 2009 and 2012, but then levelled out:

 … while Volkswagen theft reveals a far more steady decrease over time:

-BMW, with the lowest overall thievery percent drop amongst the most popular manufacturers, has also been the most unpredictable over the5- year time period, falling then increasing then falling again:
+BMW, with the lowest overall theft per cent drop amongst the most popular manufacturers, has also been the most unpredictable over the 5- year time period, fluctuating up and down over the years:

 Why Has UK Car Theft Declined?

 The trend for decreasing vehicle thievery extends back well beyond the five- year period we analysed, and also fits into a wider landscape of dropping crime rates around the world.

 The graph below shows car robberies per 100,000 people in the UK during the 20 years between 1991 and 2011:

 So why exactly could it be so much less common to get your car stolen today than it was two decades ago?
 Experts say it is mainly down to the increasing sophistication of car identification records, crucial verification technologies, and the reduction in the cost of car or truck parts.